ArenKDesai/Aren-s-Notes/botany lec.md

 - Allels are different versions of the same gene

 #### Meiosis
-Cell division that halves homolo
+Cell division that halves homologous chromosomes.